juanfmuller/todo-app/README.md

 # Todo App
-- Created using Djang and React
+- Created using Django and React